jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-9-13-zero-sum-games.md

 Let's have a look at an example.
 Looking at the tree diagram below, suppose our current state is the top node, and player 1 is to move.

-Player 1 wants to maximise payout and conversing player 2 wants to minimise payout.
+Player 1 wants to maximise payout and conversely player 2 wants to minimise payout.

 Our minimax algorithm calculates to a depth of 2 and returns the payout shown in the leaf nodes.